Setup

 Local Storage

-Stores files locally in the subdirectory data by default.
+Files are stored in the data subdirectory by default.

 Note

-Stores files remotely on an S3 compatible server, e.g. Amazon AWS S3 or Backblaze B2.
+Stores files on an S3-compatible service such as Amazon S3 or Backblaze B2.

 Description